Luisito3107/Gunther/README.md

 ![Gunter](https://c.tenor.com/4aKNk-BWBFgAAAAC/adventure-time-penguin.gif)

 This bot was created in October, 2021.
 Then updated to Laffey 2.0 in May-June 2022.
-This is my first Github repository, so if I did something wrong or I can improve in something, please tell me!
+This is my first GitHub repository, so if I did something wrong or I can improve in something, please tell me!
 Thanks to [Weeb-Devs](https://github.com/Weeb-Devs) for their hard work creating Laffey.

 ## Features